 3 Method

 The aforementioned aims led us to the choice of qualitative, semi-structured interviews as a research method.
 Given that we were interested in representing knowledge used by teachers in their everyday interactions, we drew on a methodological approach that brings to light the social representations (in the sense defined by Moscovici and Duveen, 2000) of the interviewees, namely Discourse of the Collective Subject (DCS; Lefevre and Lefevre, 2007; 2014).
 This approach sees social representations not as linked to interpretive theories but as practical entities (Lefevre and Lefevre, 2007; 2014) and was developed in public health research in order to empirically present a collective opinion.
-To our knowledge this has not been used in science education.
+To our knowledge, this has not been used so far in science education.
 This approach allowed us to focus on how knowledge is socialised into everyday common sense and teaching practice, and to create a series of texts, representing social representations, which have educational value in discussing how to teach controversies, and indeed science more broadly.
 DCS was selected because it reveals collective thoughts as social representations, which can be used to both understand collective practice and to shape future educational practice through reflection and interaction with the discourses.

 3.1 Participants